nickabattista/IB2d/README.md

 <H3> IB2d News</H3>

+--> Our software release paper on the recenty added concentration dynamics infrastructure was published in Bioinspiration & Biomimetics.
+More information can be found at the following link:

+<p style="margin-left:50px; margin-right:50px;">M. Santiago, N.A.
+Battista, L.A.
+Miller, S. Khatri, <a ref="https://doi.org/10.1088/1748-3190/ac4afa">Passive concentration dynamics incorporated into the library IB2d, a two-dimensional implementation of the immersed boundary method </a>, Bioinspiration & Biomimetics 17: 036003 (2022) </p>

 -->  <a href="https://www.mateasantiago.com"> Matea Santiago </a>  has updated the advection-diffusion solver to a third-order WENO scheme.

 --> We have released a semi-automatic meshing tool, <a href="https://github.com/dmsenter89/MeshmerizeMe"> MeshmerizeMe </a>, to help discretize Lagrangian geometries.
 More information can be found in our software release paper:

 <p style="margin-left:50px; margin-right:50px;">D.M.
 Senter, D.R.
 Douglas, W.C.
 Strickland, S. Thomas, A. Talkington, L.A.
 Miller, N.A.
-Battista, A Semi-Automated Finite Difference Mesh Creation Method for Use with Immersed Boundary Software IB2d and IBAMR, Bioinspiration and Biomimetics 16(1): 016008 (2021)</p>
+Battista, <a href="https://doi.org/10.1088/1748-3190/ababb0"> A Semi-Automated Finite Difference Mesh Creation Method for Use with Immersed Boundary Software IB2d and IBAMR </a>, Bioinspiration and Biomimetics 16(1): 016008 (2021)</p>

 --> The MATLAB plotting routine is incompatible with MATLAB R2020a and R2020b.
 If you run into this issue, please consider visualizing the .vtk data with <a href="https://wci.llnl.gov/simulation/computer-codes/visit/"> VisIt </a> or <a href="https://www.paraview.org/"> ParaView </a> instead.